The Largest Coworking Companies in the US: 2018

-It is also interesting for current and future coworking space owners to keep an eye on them because they have interesting concepts and are very successful at the moment.
-From those adopting a franchise model to those working with fully managed workspaces, these companies are experiencing tremendous growth and it will be interesting to see how they will impact the industry in the years to come.
+Current and future coworking space owners should keep an eye on them because they have unique features and, at the moment, are extremely successful.
+From spaces adopting a franchise model, to those working with fully-managed workspaces, these companies are experiencing tremendous growth.
+It will be interesting to see how they impact the industry in the years to come.

 Overview of the top coworking companies:

-There are 92 open Impact Hubs (14 of which are in the United States) and an additional 8 are in the making or planning.
+Speaking of impact in the industry, Impact Hub has 92 locations (14 are in the U.S.) and an additional eight are being constructed or have already been planned.
 Impact Hub has more than 16,000 members in 81 cities all over the world.
-Impact Hub works on a franchise system, which means that anyone can open and run an Impact Hub, given that specific requirements are met.
-More information about that can be found on their website.
+It works on a franchise system, which means that anyone can open and run an Impact Hub, given that specific requirements are met.
+More information about franchising can be found on their website.

 WeWork counts a whopping 341 locations in 65 cities around the world.
-Founded in 2010, WeWork currently has over 50 locations just in New York City and is on its way to become the largest private office tenant in Manhattan.
-They offer a “We Membership”, a hot desk, a dedicated desk and a private office.
-The basic membership with access to the WeWork network and credits to book a room or use a hot desk starts at $45 per month.
-They have more than 200,000 members at the moment.
+Founded in 2010, WeWork currently has over 50 locations in New York City and is on its way to becoming the largest private office tenant in Manhattan.
+They offer a “We Membership,” hot desks, dedicated desks and private offices.
+The basic membership, with access to the WeWork network and credits to book a room or use a hot desk, starts at $45 per month.
+At the moment, they have more than 200,000 members.

-Your Alley has 2 locations in New York City, one in Washington D.C. and one in Cambridge, MA, a few minutes away from MIT, and while it is a smaller chain compared to others in this list, there are many more location coming soon!
+Your Alley has two locations in New York City, one in Washington D.C. and one in Cambridge, MA—a few minutes away from MIT.
+Alley is a smaller chain, compared to others on our list, but there are many more locations coming soon!
 Day memberships, shared desks, dedicated desks and private offices are available.

-Knotel has raised over $95M in funding in just over a year, and with more than 1 million square meters of workspaces and 45 locations, it is quickly becoming one of WeWork's main competitors.
-Domestically, the company has its main presence in New York and San Francisco, but Knotel has also started an aggressive international expansion and is now operative also in London and Berlin.
+Knotel has raised over $95M in funding, in just over a year, and with more than 1-million square meters of workspace and 45 locations, it's quickly becoming one of WeWork's main competitors.
+Domestically, the company has its major offices in New York and San Francisco, but Knotel has also begun an aggressive international expansion and now operates in London and Berlin.

-District Cowork has one location in New York CIty.
-More locations in New York, Miami, Chicago, Vancouver, Toronto and five Locations in Asia are coming soon.
-Available membership plans are a gallery desk, a dedicated desk, a private office and a virtual membership.
+District Cowork has one location in New York City.
+More locations in New York, Miami, Chicago, Vancouver, Toronto and five locations in Asia are coming soon.
+Available membership plans include gallery desks, dedicated desks, private offices and virtual memberships.

 Industrious Office has 44 locations all over the United States, with more opening soon in Portland, San Francisco, Irvine, Phoenix, Boulder and Orlando.
 They have flexible leasing offers and members can choose between different types of offices.

-Techspace has 9 locations in total.
-Three Locations are in New York, one is in LA, two are in Orange County, one is in San Francisco, one is in Austin, one in Houston and a new one in Washington D.C.
+Techspace has nine total locations.
+Three Locations in New York, one in L.A., two in Orange County, one is in San Francisco, one in Austin, one in Houston and a new one opened in Washington D.C.

-Serendipity Labs has as many as 19 Locations in the United States and according to the company “over 100 Serendipity Labs are under development across the country”.
+Serendipity Labs has 19 locations in the United States and, according to the company, over 100 Serendipity Labs are in development across the country.
 They have four different memberships: Friend of the Lab, Mobility member, coworking member and resident member.
-The basic membership starts at $49 and the resident membership where you have a dedicated desk and access 24/7 starts at $799.
+The basic membership starts at $49 and the resident membership, where you have a dedicated desk and access 24/7, starts at $799.

-Green Desk offers 9 Locations in New York City, 3 of which in the Brooklyn’s iconic neighbourhood of DUBMO.
-They have space for individuals and also for growing team consisting of up to 30 people.
-They count around 5,000 members, and their virtual office service starts at only $49/month.
+Green Desk offers nine locations in New York City, three of these are in the Brooklyn borough, DUBMO.
+They have space for individuals and also for growing teams, consisting of up to 30 people.
+They count around 5,000 members and their virtual office service starts at only $49/month.

 SomaCentral has three locations in San Francisco and Oakland.
 It focusses on tech startups.
-Instagram, Mashable and Twilio are all SomaCentral alumni, along with tens of other successful companies.
+Instagram, Mashable and Twilio are all SomaCentral alumni, along with dozens of other successful companies.

-Even though these coworking space chains are really big and have many locations all over the US, small coworking spaces still have a big chance to become successful because the market for coworking is huge and it is far from being saturated.
-Members that seek a big network consisting of many other coworkers should definitely consider a coworking space chain.
+Even though these coworking space chains are really big and have many locations all over the U.S., small coworking spaces still have a big chance to become successful.
+The market for coworking is huge and it's far from being saturated.
+Members who seek a big network, consisting of many other co-workers, should definitely consider a coworking space chain.

-While it is difficult to give a definition of what a coworking company or a coworking chain really is, here are some other interesting companies making waves in the U.S. as well as in the rest of the world.
+While it's difficult to define what a coworking company or a coworking chain really is, here are some other interesting companies making waves in the U.S. as well as in the rest of the world:

-Considered one of the first companies worldwide (if not the absolute first one!) to offer and market shared office space options, Regus currently works with around 3,000 coworking spaces worldwide.
-Its unique model (it is really more of a platform than a coworking company) means that Regus faces very different challenges compared to most of the spaces listed in this article, but it is nevertheless one of the biggest players in the industry and is ultimately competing with the other coworking giants.
+Considered one of the first companies worldwide (if not the absolute first) to offer and market shared office space options, Regus currently works with around 3,000 coworking spaces worldwide.
+Its unique model (it is really more of a platform than a coworking company) means that Regus faces very different challenges, compared to most of the spaces listed in this article but, nevertheless, it's one of the biggest players in the industry and ultimately competes with the other coworking giants.

 TAG - Talent Garden

-Talent Garden is Europe's largest network of coworking spaces with 23 campuses in 8 different countries.
-The company's focus is on the community rather than the spaces themselves, and to achieve this they are partnering with leading companies in the tech industry such as Google, Cisco and BMW.
+Talent Garden is Europe's largest network of coworking spaces, with 23 campuses in eight different countries.
+The company's focus is on the community, rather than the spaces themselves, and to achieve this they are partnering with leading companies in the tech industry such as Google, Cisco and BMW.

-Chinese company Woo Space is the largest coworking chain in Asia and thanks to the recent acquisition in 2018 by Ucommune, it is now valued at more than $1 billion.
+Chinese company Woo Space is the largest coworking chain in Asia, and thanks to the recent acquisition in 2018 by Ucommune, it is now valued at more than $1 billion.
 Woo Space counts 24 locations in Beijing, Shanghai and Tianjin, covering a total workspace area of over 100,000 square meters.
-It is also estimated that around 700 enterprises are currently based out of its multiple locations.
+It's also estimated that around 700 enterprises are currently based out of its multiple locations.